-If you’re in favor of spending some time at the beach, go to spectacular Assateague State Park or Dr. Shred’s Surf Adventures.
+If you’re in favor of spending some time at the beach, go to spectacular Assateague State Park.

-When visiting downtown Berlin, consider taking your camera with you to take some shots of Main Street’s old buildings while shopping at Burley Oak Brewing Company or Maryland Wine Bar.
+When visiting downtown Berlin, consider taking your camera with you to take some shots of Main Street’s old buildings.
+Don’t forget to grab a drink at the Burley Oak Brewing Company.

-Berlin is also where you can enjoy a variety of outdoor activities all year long, from concerts in the park to the famous peach festival that takes place in the fall.
+Berlin is also where you can enjoy a variety of outdoor activities all year, from concerts in the park to the famous peach festival that takes place in the fall.

 Located in Baltimore County, Monkton is a great option if you’re looking for a rural type of getaway.
 The cute Maryland town is full of sprawling farmland, horse farms, and historic old houses.

 If you get to Monkton, you can’t miss Ladew Topiary Gardens.
 There are 22 acres of award-winning gardens, where you’re free to take pleasure from a walk in nature.
 Also, be on the lookout for a lovely historic manor house when visiting this site.

 There are many trails in the park for hiking, but the Northern Central Railroad Trail is one of the rarer ones.
 It passes through Monkton Station and up to the Pennsylvania border (it also features an abandoned railroad).